medic/medic-data/Readme.md

 | PRELOAD_APP_DATA   | The type of data set to install.
 Options: diy, demos Default: diy
 | PRELOAD_APP_MARKET | Which version of the app to install.
 Options: release, beta or alpha Default: release
 | COUCHDB_OWNER      | The owner and group value when installing the dashboard, used with the chown command.
 Default: couchdb:couchdb
+| UPLOAD_DB_URL      | CouchDB database to upload final assets to.
+Defaults to $DEMOS_COUCHDB/downloads or http://localhost:5984/downloads.

 # Examples